Doug's 1998 BMW 328is

 I conveniently define the total cost of ownership (TCO) to include all expenses necessary to purchase and maintain the vehicle in "like new" condition.
 I specifically exclude insurance, loan servicing, fuel and body work to repair damage from crashes or other "random acts" so that the numbers may be more easily compared to other contexts.
 Using this criteria, I've found my total cost of ownership for the 1998 E36 BMW to be $87000 over 14 years, or about $6200 / year.
 Not cheap by any standard, but not out of line with other vehicles in its class either.

-Years 2003 and 2004, in spite of a couple surprises, were pretty representative of what it costs to run a BMW as a daily driver to the tune of 20K+ miles a year.
+2003/2004: In spite of a couple surprises the costs were pretty representative of what it takes to run a BMW as a daily driver to the tune of 20K+ miles a year.
 The average seems to be around $2500-3000/yr.
 Keep in mind that this with full maintenance including costly inspections performed by the dealer.
 If you use an independent technician or negate inspections you could probably realize better numbers.

-Unfortunately, 2005 was not the statistical aberration I hoped it would be.
-You don't need to have a doctorate in math or finance to figure out that 2006's maintenance tab of $7200 is a lot of money to spend on a car worth about the same amount on the open market but it's not exactly fair to take that number at face value.
+2006: Unfortunately this year was not the statistical aberration I hoped it would be.
+You don't need to have a doctorate in math or finance to figure out that maintenance tab of $7200 is a lot of money to spend on a car worth about the same amount on the open market but it's not exactly fair to take that number at face value.
 This year was harder than usual to quantify for several reasons:

 - I invested about $1600 in tools to allow me to do my own maintenance.
 Tools are paid for up front, but pay for themselves in years to come in reduced labor charges and are applicable to both vehicles.
 It would be more appropriate to amortize the cost of the tools over the next 3-4 years and somehow split the cost between my vehicles, but I'm only interested in the here and now of what things cost me.